BornToBeRoot/NETworkManager/docs/Documentation/04_CommandLineArgs.md

 ```

 ### `--restart-pid:`
-Passed when the application is restarted to wait for the old process to end.
+Process ID of the old application process to wait for it to end if the application is restarted.

 **Example:**
 ```